adikamunyao/dataClan/README.md

 # PenPal

-The problem we aim to solve is to provide a solution for digitizing and securely storing handwritten notes, while ensuring the accuracy of data entry.
-With the increasing need for remote work and distance learning, it is essential to have a system that can easily convert handwritten notes into a digital format that can be easily stored, searched, and shared.
+There is a need for a solution to digitize and securely preserve handwritten notes while retaining data input accuracy.
+As remote work and online learning become more common, there is an increasing demand for a system that can effectively transform handwritten notes into a searchable, storable, and shareable digital version.
+The manual process of digitizing handwritten notes.
 However, this process can be time-consuming and error-prone when done manually.

 ### Technical Objectives
 Develop a machine learning model that can recognize different styles of handwriting, so that it can accurately convert handwritten notes into digital format.